South Asia Institute of Advanced Christian Studies: Leadership

 Dr Graham Houghton served as the founding Principal of the South Asia Institute of Advanced Christian Studies (SAIACS) and subsequently held the title of Principal Emeritus until his passing.

 In 2004, Dr Ashish Chrispal succeeded him as Principal.
 He was followed by Dr F. Hrangkhuma, who served from 2006 to 2008.
 Dr Ian Payne from New Zealand, held the position from 2008 to 2018.
 Dr Prabhu Singh served as Principal from 2018 to 2025.

-In May 2024, the Chairman of the SAIACS Board of Trustees announced that Prabhu Singh would be stepping down from his role as Principal before completing his second term and would leave SAIACS.
+In May 2024, the chairman of the SAIACS board of trustees announced that Prabhu Singh would be stepping down from his role as principal before completing his second term and would leave SAIACS.
 He subsequently went on a sabbatical for the 2024 academic year.

-In April 2025, the board entrusted Dr Asish Thomas Koshy, a Johanian scholar in the Department of Biblical Studies, with the responsibility of leading SAIACS as its interim Principal.
+In April 2025, the board entrusted Dr Asish Thomas Koshy, a Johanian scholar in the Department of Biblical Studies, with the responsibility of leading SAIACS as its interim principal.

-From June 2025 onwards, the board appointed the current Dean, Systematic Theologian, and Philosopher, Dr Varughese John, as the next Principal of SAIACS.
+From June 2025 onwards, the board appointed systematic theologian, and philosopher, Dr Varughese John, as the next principal of SAIACS.
 Dr Varughese John, a priest with the St. Thomas Evangelical Church of India (STECI), has been a faculty member in the Department of Theology at SAIACS since 2011.